achouhan93/ClusterChat/README.md

 Video demonstration: [here](https://youtu.be/NxxkWOhIRzw)

 ### Abstract
-Exploring large-scale text corpora presents a significant challenge in biomedical, academic, and legal research, where vast amounts of documents are continuously published.
-Traditional search methodologies, i.e., keyword and vector-based approaches, often retrieve documents in isolation, limiting users’ ability to understand corpus-wide trends and relationships.
-We present $\textit{ClusterChat}$ (The demo video and source code are available at: https://github.com/achouhan93/ClusterChat), an open-source system for corpus exploration that integrates cluster-based organization with multi-feature search capabilities.
-Unlike conventional systems, $\textit{ClusterChat}$ enables dynamic and interactive discovery through its combination of cluster organization, lexical search, timeline-driven exploration, and corpus/document question answering.
-Thus, enabling efficient real-time corpus exploration.
-We validate the system with two case studies on a four-million-abstract PubMed dataset, demonstrating that $\textit{ClusterChat}$ enhances corpus exploration by delivering context-aware insights while maintaining scalability and responsiveness on large-scale datasets.
+Exploring large-scale text corpora presents a significant challenge in biomedical, finance, and legal domains, where vast amounts of documents are continuously published.
+Traditional search methodologies, i.e., keyword-based search, often retrieve documents in isolation, limiting the user's ability to understand corpus-wide trends and relationships.
+We present $\textit{ClusterChat}$ (The demo video and source code are available at: https://github.com/achouhan93/ClusterChat), an open-source system for corpus exploration that integrates cluster-based organization based on textual embeddings with lexical and semantic search, timeline-driven exploration, and corpus and document-level question answering (QA) as multi-feature search capabilities.
+We validate the system with two case studies on a four million abstract PubMed dataset, demonstrating that $\textit{ClusterChat}$ enhances corpus exploration by delivering context-aware insights while maintaining scalability and responsiveness on large-scale document collections.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Project Structure

 The $\textit{ClusterChat}$ framework provides a web-based tool for exploring [PubMed abstracts](https://pubmed.ncbi.nlm.nih.gov/), utilizing backend components for document clustering and retrieval-augmented generation (RAG).
-It employs [BERTopic](https://maartengr.github.io/BERTopic/index.html) and [LangChain](https://www.langchain.com/) for backend processing, with [Cosmograph](https://cosmograph.app/) used for interactive visualizations in the frontend.
-This setup supports both faceted search on abstracts and natural language query capabilities for enhanced corpus navigation.
+It employs [BERTopic](https://maartengr.github.io/BERTopic/index.html) and [LangChain](https://www.langchain.com/) for the backend processing, with [Cosmograph](https://cosmograph.app/) used for interactive visualizations in the frontend.
+This setup supports both multi-feature search on abstracts and natural language query capabilities for enhanced corpus navigation.

 ### Backend